 I’ll share a personal story about bonding.
 I have two sons.
 My first was born via an unplanned C-section, while my second was a VBAC baby.
 My first labor was long, drawn-out, full of interruptions (I ended up being transferred from a birth center to a hospital because my labor stalled for too long), unexpected C-section, unsupportive medical staff at the hospital, and a poor reaction to anesthesia.
 I could not hold my son until over an hour after his birth due to being strapped to the operating table.
 I also suffered from perinatal depression that began during my pregnancy.

 Needless to say that when I was finally able to hold him, I felt absolutely nothing.
 I felt nothing for almost four months.
 My postpartum depression prevented me from forming a bond with my child.
 It was stressful, confusing, and excruciating.
 I did not experience that with my second.

 My Second Birth Experience

 With my second, I felt instant love and adoration.
-But I had a shorter labor, surrounded by supportive staff, and succeeded in my VBAC plans.
+But I had shorter labor, was surrounded by supportive staff, and succeeded in my VBAC plans.
 So, all the cards were stacked right this time.
-And now, almost five years have passed since the birth of my first and two since the birth of my second.
+And now, five years have passed since the birth of my first and two years since the birth of my second.
 I am bonded to both of them equally.
 And I bet not a single person could tell that my eldest and I had a rocky start to our relationship.